Hans van Breukelen: International career

 Van Breukelen made his international debut on 11 October 1980 against West Germany.
-Later, he played in qualification matches for the 1982 World Cup, Euro 1984 and the 1986 World Cup, but the Dutch team failed to qualify for any of the tournaments.
+He played in qualification matches for the 1982 World Cup, Euro 1984 and the 1986 World Cup, but the Dutch team failed to qualify for any of the tournaments.
 In the Euro 1988 qualifiers, Van Breukelen was struggling with his form and before the qualification match against Hungary in 1987, coach Rinus Michels dropped him in favour of Joop Hiele as goalkeeper.
-In the next match, Van Breukelen returned as the first choice, though.
-In the entire qualification round, he conceded only one goal in his eight matches, contributing to the first Dutch major tournament since 1980.
+Van Breukelen returned as the first choice in the next match.
+During the qualification round, he conceded only one goal in his seven matches, contributing to the first Dutch major tournament since 1980.
 At Euro 1988, The Netherlands narrowly progressed through the group stage but managed to beat rivals West Germany in the semi-finals (2–1).
 According to Van Breukelen, beating the Germans "meant more to us than reaching the European Championship Final".
 The Netherlands were named European champions after winning the final against the Soviet Union (2–0).
 Van Breukelen caused a penalty in that match, but saved the subsequent attempt by Igor Belanov.
 Later, he was named best goalkeeper of the tournament.

 Van Breukelen and the national team qualified for the 1990 World Cup, but were knocked out by West Germany in the second round.
 The Dutch team endured a disastrous tournament due to a lack of unity in the squad; Van Breukelen called the World Cup "the lowest point of his career".
 In the West Germany match, Rudi Völler collided with Van Breukelen, who confronted Völler vocally.
 A brawl ensued, resulting in Völler (and Frank Rijkaard) being sent off.
 Meanwhile, the England match in the group stage was Van Breukelen's 54th cap, which meant he had surpassed the Dutch record number of national team appearances for a goalkeeper, held by Gejus van der Meulen.
 After retiring with 73 caps, that record would stand until Edwin van der Sar played his 74th game in 2003.
 Van Breukelen's third and last major tournament was Euro 1992, where the Netherlands advanced to the semi-finals.
 The team faced Denmark; a match that was lost 5–4 on penalties after a 2–2 draw, with Van Breukelen failing to stop a penalty.
 It turned out to be his last international match.